Appearance and production of unrefined shea butter

 The shea tree grows wild and has a height of 6 to 12 metres and is the most similar to the oak tree.
 The large leaves are in clusters at the end of the branches and are elongated and rounded at the front with a wavy edge.
 The flowers grow in dense clusters of 50 to 100 flowers.
 The flowers are beige-white and smell similar to honey.
 The fruits have a size of approx. 5 x 3 cm and the nut contained in it has a thick skin.
 The ripe flesh is edible.
 The nuts have a similar shape to the fruit and are chestnut-like with a brownish shiny colour.
 When the shell of the nut is cracked open, the shea nut kernel is obtained.
 It is collected in May, June and July during the shea season when the fruits fall to the ground.

 The fruit of the shea tree is collected.
 This is followed by removal of the flesh, which can be eaten.
 The nuts are then dried in the sun.
 Another possibility is to boil the nuts first and then dry them in the sun.
 To remove the shell, the nuts are gently processed with wooden gag and sifted through coarse-meshed baskets to separate the shells from the kernels.
 The small parts of the shells fall to the ground or are blown away by the wind and the seeds remain in the basket.
 The kernels are then passed through an oil mill and roasted in an oven.
 This is the only way to extract the oil from the nut.
 Once the crushed, roasted nuts have cooled down again, they are crushed in a mill or grater.
 This mass is stirred by hand until the oil separates from the water.
-For this process drinking water is used in the shea yeah production.
-It is then heated, filtered, stirred and finally packaged.
+It is then heated, filtered, cold stirred and finally packaged.

 Particular production steps